33 Reproducibility and workflow

 Each target is a function call.
 Functions are the unit of computation (Chapter 7); targets are the unit of caching.
 If raw_data has not changed, clean_data does not re-run.
 If you change plot_results(), only fig re-runs.

 Not every project needs targets.
-A single Quarto document is fine for simple analyses.
-Use targets when you have long-running steps, many interdependent outputs, or pipelines that change frequently.
+A single Quarto document handles simple analyses perfectly well.
+Reach for targets when you have long-running steps, many interdependent outputs, or pipelines that change frequently.

-targets is overkill for a homework assignment and essential for a thesis chapter.
+targets is overkill for a homework assignment and necessary for a thesis chapter.
 Know where your project falls.

-A key design principle: each target should be defined by a function, not raw code.
+One design principle worth internalizing: each target should be defined by a function, not raw code.
 Instead of writing the transformation inline, write a function in R/ and call it from the target.
 This makes targets testable (you can test the function independently) and readable (the pipeline reads like a table of contents):

 # R/functions.R